DeaDSouL/Dockers/docker-images/apache_phalcon/README.md

 * php7.3-pgsql
 * php7.3-memcached

-If there is anything is missing, please let me know to include it in the build.
+If there is anything missing, please let me know to include it in the build.

 ## Using it:
 ```